arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![Powering the Opta Expansions](assets/power-expansion.png)

-***The expansions must be externally powered to be operated and detected by the Opta™ controller for the firmware update and normal operation.
-The Aux port does not provide power to the expansion.***
+***__The expansions must be externally powered__ to be operated and detected by the Opta™ controller for the firmware update and normal operation. __The Aux port does not provide power to the expansion__.***

 In the Arduino IDE, navigate to **File > Examples > Arduino_Opta_Blueprint > updateExpansionFw**.

 ![Firmware update example](assets/fw-update.png)

-Upload the program to the Opta™ controller and open the Arduino IDE Serial Monitor.
+Upload the program to the Opta™ controller and **open the Arduino IDE Serial Monitor before proceeding with the firmware update process**.

 ![Firmware update process](assets/fw-update-serial.png)

+***Ensure the Arduino IDE Serial Monitor is open before the firmware update starts.
+The Opta™ controller will not proceed with the update until the Serial Monitor is ready to display messages and accept input.***

-If your expansion is updatable, in the Serial Monitor you will see its current firmware version and the new one to which it will be updated.
+If your expansion is updatable, in the Serial Monitor, you will see its current firmware version and the new one, to which it will be updated.

 Type `Y` in the Serial Monitor to confirm the update and wait for it to be completed.